-For nearly 150 years, Hunter College has been opening doors and transforming lives, inspiring students to become leaders and innovators in the classroom, the community and beyond.Learn More About Hunter
+For over 150 years, Hunter College has been opening doors and transforming lives, inspiring students to become leaders and innovators in the classroom, the community and beyond.Learn More About Hunter

-Enjoy virtual lectures, discussions and readings by members of Hunter's distinguished faculty.
+Enjoy virtual lectures, discussions and readings by Hunter friends, alumni and distinguished faculty.

-The Distinguished Writers Series at Hunter College welcomed Hernan Diaz for a discussion of his novel "In the Distance".
+The Distinguished Writers Series at Hunter College welcomed author Laura Kasischke as the featured speaker.

 “For 150 years, Hunter College has been the place where the American Dream comes true.
 Students arrive with aspirations as varied as their backgrounds, and benefit from the common experience of life-changing educational opportunity.”

 Our goal at Hunter College is not only to educate, but to cultivate the talents and achievements of our students and faculty, from groundbreaking research to exciting new works of artistic expression.

 Please join us as Roosevelt House and Hunter’s Jewish Studies Center co-host a discussion of the new book Providence and Power: Ten Portraits in ...